ehdinayan/E03-llistes/Readme.md

 It is important to say,also,  that here we are talking about *meringue lemon cake* ingredients...xd!

-Here is how it would be appearing:
+Here is how it would be appearing, it seems like there will be no problem:

 <ul>
   <li>Cantidad por 100 gramos</li>